Pages

 For the plum filling: Cut the plums into quarters; remove the pits, skin remains on.
 Place the plums into a large bowl.
 Add the remaining ingredients.
 Stir to combine.

 For the crumb topping: Working with a food processor fitted with a steel blade, add the flour, brown sugar and a pinch of kosher salt to the work bowl.
 Pulse to combine.
 Add in the toasted walnuts; pulse for 30 seconds.
 Add the butter to the flour nut mixture.
-Pulse until the mixture resembles small pebbles.
-Add the egg yolk and pulse until crumbly.
+Pulse until the mixture resembles small pebbles and has a crumbly texture.

 To assemble the pie: Roll out one disk of pie dough into a circle large enough to fit a 9-inch pie pan.
 Place the crust into the pie pan; crimp the edges.
 Add the prepared plums spreading out evenly.
 Spoon the crumb topping over the plums to cover, reaching out to the crimped edges.